bootdotdev/blog/content/golang/become-golang-backend-dev.md

 This kind of technology shifts with some regularity * e.g., Spark and Hadoop used to be much more popular; they’re waning now * so I recommend, whenever you’re coming across this article, that you do your research to see what’s current today.

-## 4. Investigate and practice related skills
+## 4. Investigate and practice related skills and technologies

 Maybe back-end development was once its own discipline.
 But in today’s developer-poor job market, many jobs expect you to not just be a back-end developer, but also [have a hand in DevOps](/devops/backend-devops-roles-merging/), cloud engineering, and data engineering, among other disciplines.